pandas-dev/pandas/doc/source/computation.rst

    r['A'].aggregate(np.sum)

-   r['A','B'].aggregate(np.sum)
+   r[['A','B']].aggregate(np.sum)

-As you can see, the result of the aggregation will have the selection columns, or all columns if none are selected.
+As you can see, the result of the aggregation will have the selected columns, or all columns if none are selected.

 .. _stats.aggregate.multifunc: